jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create and manipulate a DataFrame/task.md

 ## Create and manipulate a DataFrame

-In this task, you create a DataFrame using different input types and perform basic operations to understand the DataFrame structure better.
+In this task, you will create a DataFrame using different input types and perform basic operations to better understand the DataFrame structure.

 ```python